cameronshinn/csgo-queue-bot/README.md

 # CS:GO Queue Bot &ensp; [![Discord Bots](https://top.gg/api/widget/status/539669626863353868.svg)](https://top.gg/bot/539669626863353868)
 *A Discord bot to manage and setup CS:GO games*

 This script uses the Discord Python API via a bot to manage queues of CS:GO players who want to play with other Discord server members.
-It is complete with a team drafter, map drafter and a link to a unique PopFlash lobby.
+It is complete with a queueing system, team drafter, map drafter and a link to a unique PopFlash lobby.

 ## Setup